ykskb/phrag/README.md

 #### Notes:

-* This project is currently in POC state and it's not been published to Clojars yet.
+* This project is currently in POC state and hasn't been published to Clojars yet.

 * Sapid aims to keep itself modular so it works with other libraries.